nikosun/IDAS-CallforCode/README.md

     - Providing daily weather forecast with the actual local data
     - Production planning for local people (agriculture, gardening, …etc.)

-6. Info.
-Integration by Local Office;
+6. Information **Integration** by Local Office
-    - **Peacetime**: Weather, Agricultural/Farming info., Local news, Promotion for evacuation
+    - **Peacetime**: Weather, Agricultural/Farming info., Local news, Promote evacuation
     - **Emergency**: Push Alerts!, Shelters, Evacuation route, Water/Foods

-7. Preparedness is the key to save your life from the natural disaster!
+7. **Preparedness** is the key to save your life from the natural disaster!
     - Let people act, over “**Normarcy bias**” and “**Behavioural sciences**”
     - Good communication with local people in peacetime is important.